Anunay-0309/JIIT_Sem_5_6_Notes/README.md

 ---

+> ⚠️ **Note:** If you’re unable to view the image previews (especially in the question papers) due to large file size, just download the folder to access them locally.

 ## ❗ What's Missing?

-- Some Sem 5 notes (if they ever existed, they’re probably dead now 💀)
+- Some Sem 5 notes and their question papers(if they ever existed, they’re probably dead now 💀)
-- **Question papers** – will upload before T1s (if i find the stupid folder again 🗂️)
+- Some T3 question papers of Sem 6 subjects

 ---